loan me a minute, let me borrow your ear

 the winds did blow with a mighty sound

-and the answer came in the driving rain
+the answer came in the driving rain

 for the hollow power of the lock and key